-This payment is on top of any payments you get from a statutory fund or compensation scheme (such as a private health fund or workers' compensation scheme) or other insurances.
+We pay a lump sum of up to \$25,000 for each person.
+This payment is as well as any payments you get from a statutory fund or compensation scheme (such as a private health fund or workers' compensation scheme), or other insurances.

-- You seek, and follow, proper medical advice from a registered medical professional as soon as the injury occurs - An unexpected event during your journey caused the injury that led to your permanent disablement - You provide medical reports that prove the injury left you permanently disabled - You provide evidence that confirms the following: - you were in full-time, regular employment before the date your journey starts - your injury means you cannot start or continue any gainful employment
+- an unexpected event during your journey caused the injury that led to your disablement; - you provide medical reports that prove the injury left you permanently disabled; - you provide evidence that confirms the following: - you were in full time, regular employment before the date you started your journey; and - your injury means you cannot start or continue any gainful employment.

-- Riding any motorbike, including two-wheel, three-wheel, and four-wheel bikes, and all-terrain vehicles - Anything under (E. General exclusions things we never cover (page 64)
+- riding any motorbike, including two-wheel, three-wheel, and four-wheel bikes, and all-terrain vehicles; or - anything under 'E. General exclusions things we never cover' (page 60).

-D.10.2 Accidental death
+D.4.2 Loss of life

-If you die because of an injury you suffer on your journey, we pay your estate \$25,000 for each deceased paying person.
+To help your loved ones pay the mortgage and any debts, we can provide cover if you die because of an injury you suffer on your journey.
 Your claim must meet the conditions of cover below.

-This payment is on top of any payments you get from a statutory fund or compensation scheme (such as a private health fund or workers' compensation scheme) or other insurances.
+We pay your estate up to \$25,000 for each person.
+This payment is as well as any payments you get from a statutory fund or compensation scheme (such as a private health fund or workers' compensation scheme), or other insurances.

-- You're between 16 and 80 years old on the date your insurance starts - You died as a direct result of an injury you suffered on your journey - An unexpected event caused the injury - Your estate gives us a medical report that proves you died as a direct result of an injury you suffered on your journey
+- you're between 16 and 80 years old on the date your insurance starts; - you died as a direct result of an injury you suffered on your journey; - an unexpected event caused the injury; and - your estate gives us a medical report that proves you died as a direct result of an injury you suffered on your journey.